grafana/grafana/docs/sources/alerting/unified-alerting/opt-in.md

 > **Note:** The `ngalert` feature toggle previously used to enable or disable Grafana 8 alerting is no longer available.

-Moreover, before v8.2, notification logs and silences were stored on a disk.
-If you did not use persistent disks, you would lose any configured silences and logs on a restart, resulting in unwanted or duplicate notifications.
+Before v8.2, notification logs and silences were stored on a disk.
+If you did not use persistent disks, you would have lost any configured silences and logs on a restart, resulting in unwanted or duplicate notifications.
 We no longer require the use of a persistent disk.
-Instead, the notification logs and silences are stored regularly (every 15 minutes), and a clean shutdown to the database.
+Instead, the notification logs and silences are stored regularly (every 15 minutes).
 If you used the file-based approach, Grafana reads the existing file and persists it eventually.

 ## Migrating legacy alerts to Grafana 8 alerting system

 When Grafana 8 alerting is enabled, existing legacy dashboard alerts migrate in a format compatible with the Grafana 8 alerting.
 In the Alerting page of your Grafana instance, you can view the migrated alerts alongside new alerts.

-Read and write access to legacy dashboard alerts and to Grafana 8 alerts are governed by the permissions of the folders storing them.
+Read and write access to legacy dashboard alerts and Grafana 8 alerts are governed by the permissions of the folders storing them.
 During migration, legacy dashboard alert permissions are matched to the new rules permissions as follows:

 - If alert's dashboard has permissions, it will create a folder named like `Migrated {"dashboardUid": "UID", "panelId": 1, "alertId": 1}` to match permissions of the dashboard (including the inherited permissions from the folder).
 - If there are no dashboard permissions and the dashboard is under a folder, then the rule is linked to this folder and inherits its permissions.